mariogppcom/esp32-c3-ldckit/README.md

 # esp32-c3-ldckit
 Basic configuration for esp32-c3-ldckit espressig

+*WARNING*: the code below results in a "bug/problem" whose log is below.
+Despite this, the code is functional.

+        [13:58:58][W][component:237]: Component display took a long time for an operation (290 ms).
+        [13:58:58][W][component:238]: Components should block for at most 30 ms.

 The installation and development process was not documented.
 When possible, I will document the procedure.

     substitutions: